-223 Application of pagoda flower leaf extracts one day before virus inoculation increased the resistance of zucchini 224 plants.
-Lower severity and accumulation of virus in this treatment indicated the potential of the pagoda flower as an 225 inducer of systemic resistance of zucchini plants.
-The mechanism of induction of systemic resistance of zucchini by pagoda flower leaf extract has been reported by Verma et al. (1998).
-The active compound in the form of 34 kDa protein in 226 227 pagoda flower leaf extract causes tobacco leaves to become immune to viruses.
-In addition, pagoda flower leaf extract can 228 suppress BCMV because it contains virus inhibitors and has antiviral activity (De Oliveira et al. 1993).
-The active 229 compounds of the pagoda flower are known as antiviral proteins and are known as ribosome-inactivating proteins (RIPs).
-230 RIPs are also present in the root and leaf extract of M. jalapa and are referred to as Mirabilis antiviral protein (MAP) 231 (Verma et al. 1998).
-MAP can reach the ribosome's active site earlier than the virus to prevent viral infection at an early 232 stage before the virus undergoes encapsidation (Vivanco et al. 1999).
+Application of pagoda flower leaf extracts one day before virus inoculation increased the resistance of zucchini 218 219 plants.
+Lower severity and accumulation of virus in this treatment indicated the potential of the pagoda flower inducer of 220 systemic resistance of zucchini plants.
+The active compound in the form of 34 kDa protein in pagoda flower leaf extract 221 causes tobacco leaves to become immune to viruses.
+In addition, pagoda flower leaf extract can suppress BCMV because it 222 contains virus inhibitors and has antiviral activity (De Oliveira et al. 1993).
+The active compounds of the pagoda flower 223 are known as antiviral proteins and are known as ribosome-inactivating proteins.
+Ribosome-inactivating proteins are also 224 present in the root and leaf extract of M. jalapa and are referred to as Mirabilis antiviral protein (MAP) (Verma et al. 1998).
+MAP can reach the ribosome's active site earlier than the virus to prevent viral infection at an early stage before the 225 226 virus undergoes encapsidation (Vivanco et al. 1999).